 Collegians are social and service organizations for all students, which can provide some of the most enjoyable experiences of college life at PCC.
-There are currently forty-four collegians, each deriving its name from Greek letters, and each collegian with its own mascot.
+There are currently forty-eight collegians, each deriving its name from Greek letters, and each collegian with its own mascot.

 Exciting Sports Activities